ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.java.markdown

 {CODE:java includes_1_0@ClientApi/HowTo/HandleDocumentRelationships.java /}

-Above we are asking RavenDB to retrieve the `Order` `orders/1-A`, and at the same time "include" the `Customer` referenced by the `Order.customerId` field.
+Above we are asking RavenDB to retrieve the `Order` `orders/1-A`, and at the same time "include" the `Customer` referenced by the `Order.CustomerId` field.
 The second call to `load()` is resolved completely client side (i.e. without a second request to the RavenDB server) because the relevant `Customer` object has already been retrieved (this is the full `Customer` object not a denormalized version).

 There is also a possibility to load multiple documents: